d0x2f/d0x2f.github.io/blog/content/Everything You Need to Know About Postgres Partitioning.md

   FOR VALUES IN ('cancelled');
 ```

-Partitioning using the list type is useful for splitting data into sets that are normally queries in isolation from each other.
+Partitioning using the list type is useful for splitting data into sets that are normally queried in isolation from each other.
 In our example, we might often query for value of unpaid invoices, or number of paid invoices per month etc. Splitting them by value like this makes it possible to direct those queries straight to the relevant data.

 ### Hash